 Simplicity

-Analyzing business or IT problems is an inherently complex task, and it should not be made even more complicated by introducing meaningless processes and producing outputs that are not needed or which nobody can understand.
-Effective analysts keep things organized and consistent but must also strive to make things as simple as possible.
-Simplifying itself is not hard.
-What is challenging, though, is to find the balance between making things simple but not too simple.
-In other words, the goal is to find the simplest solution which still delivers value.
+Analyzing business or IT problems is an inherently complex task, and it should not be made even more complicated by introducing meaningless processes or producing outputs that are not needed or that nobody can understand.
+Effective analysts keep things organized and consistent, but they must also strive to keep things as simple as possible.
+Simplifying itself is not difficult.
+The real challenge lies in finding the right balance—keeping things simple but not oversimplified.
+In other words, the goal is to find the simplest solution that still delivers full value.

 Simplification Tips